Are "Prenups" Bad?

-As lawyers, our underlying goal of any divorce, aside from the nuts and bolts work of addressing assets/debt, support, and any children issues is to make a difficult process as painless and expedient as possible, working in the best interest of our client.
+As lawyers, our underlying goal of any divorce, aside from the nuts and bolts work of addressing assets/debt, support, and any child issues are to make a difficult process as painless and expedient as possible, working in the best interest of our client.
 Sometimes this is achieved through a discussion before the marriage begins as to how best to protect our clients with a prenup.

 As with all issues pertaining to divorce, including prenups, one of the most important things to do is be informed.
 We have years of experience in family and divorce law, please feel free to ask us any questions you have.
 Call 888-691-9319 or fill out this short form to get started.